eonu/sequentia/CONTRIBUTING.md

 ## Making changes to Sequentia

-- **Add specs**: Your pull request won't be accepted if it doesn't have any specs.
+- **Add tests**: Your pull request won't be accepted if it doesn't have any tests.

 - **Document any change in behaviour**: Make sure the README and all other relevant documentation is kept up-to-date.